Asiana Treks and Tours

 • Free excess luggage storage during the Trek

-• Oximeters are provided to examine blood oxygen saturation at high altitudes to detect altitude sickness early
+• Oximeters are used to measure blood oxygen saturation at high altitudes, enabling the early detection of altitude sickness.

 • Medical kits along the Trek and hot airbags are available in winter